 of Total Attempted Credit Hours

 |Undergraduate / Associate Degree||90 semester hours|

 |Undergraduate / Bachelor's Degree||180 semester hours|

 You can check your SAP status in WINGS Express at any time.
-For step-by-step instructions on how to view your academic progress for federal student aid in WINGS Express, visit the Student Zone on the WINGS Resource Center.
+For step-by-step instructions on how to view your academic progress for federal student aid in WINGS Express, visit the WINGS Express Support Page.